Irish foreign minister urges caution with EU vaccine passport plans | DW | 17.03.2021

 Coveney was critical of threats to halt vaccine exports out of the bloc, saying such a move would be an "extraordinary decision."

-The foreign minister noted that delayed COVID vaccine deliveries from companies like AstraZeneca have been "hugely problematic" for the bloc, but halting jab exports would send a wrong signal.
+The foreign minister said delayed vaccine deliveries from companies such as AstraZeneca had been "hugely problematic" for the bloc, but added that halting jab exports would send a wrong signal.

-"I think it would be a dangerous precedent for the EU to simply prevent the export of products that have been manufactured in the EU for a global market," he told DW.
+"I think it would be a dangerous precedent for the EU to simply prevent the export of products that have been manufactured in the EU for a global market," he said.

-Earlier on Wednesday, EU chief Ursula von der Leyen threatened tougher vaccine export curbs if deliveries aren't soon met.
+Earlier on Wednesday, EU chief Ursula von der Leyen threatened tougher vaccine export curbs if deliveries were not soon met.

 "If the situation does not change, we will have to reflect on how to make exports to vaccine producing countries dependent on their level of openness,'' she said.

-The bloc's sluggish vaccine rollout has been hit with vaccine delivery delays as well as beurocratic hurdles.
+The bloc's sluggish vaccine rollout has been hit with vaccine delivery delays as well as bureaucratic hurdles.

 DW's Gerhard Elfers conducted this interview.